groundrace/bologna_bike_isochrones/README.md

-# bologna_bike_isochrones
+# bologna bike isochrones
-A 5,10,15,30,60 minutes bike isocrhrone map of Bologna
+Just a quick and dirty 5,10,15,30,60 minutes bike isocrhrone map of Bologna using road & ciclepath network available on Openstreetmap

+This is based and using the OSMnx[[1]](#1) library

+## References
+<a id="1">[1]</a>
+Boeing, G. 2017.
+“OSMnx: New Methods for Acquiring, Constructing, Analyzing, and Visualizing Complex Street Networks.”
+Computers, Environment and Urban Systems 65, 126-139. doi:10.1016/j.compenvurbsys.2017.05.004